Why connectivity is top of UK SMEs’ wishlists for enhanced productivity

 100% Always On

 100% uptime is not something unattainable that you wish for from Father Christmas.
 It is real and within reach of any business.
-Contact Luminet to discuss your requirements or find out more.
+Find out more about Luminet’s 100% Always-On.

 As one of the world’s most important global cities, and comfortably Europe’s biggest tech industry hub, London demands world-class Ethernet…